MooersLab/MooersLab/README.md

 ### What about MyST?

 *MyST* expands to Markedly Structured Text.
-*MyST* is an enhanced version of Markdown being developed to interface with Jupyter notebooks and support their utilization in scientific publishing.
+*MyST* is an enhanced version of Markdown developed to interface with Jupyter notebooks and support their utilization in scientific publishing.
 You can export files to LaTeX, MS Word, and PDF.

 *MyST* is part of the dream of converting Jupyter into a literate programming platform and supporting the conversion of scientific Publications into highly extensible documents.